The company is hoping to realize €10m in cost savings by 2021 on 2018 levels through this rationalization process.

 Its feed volumes are more equally divided over the ruminant, swine and poultry sector, and the compound feed producer sold over 10 million tons of feed in 2018, a European feed manufacturing first.

-But the CEO said ForFarmers saw the impacts in autumn last year of the extremely warm and dry summer, with the company hit then by higher inbound logistics costs due to low river levels and volatility in raw material prices, which it said it was unable to fully pass on to customers, specifically in the Netherlands and Poland.
+But the CEO said ForFarmers saw the impacts in autumn last year of the extremely warm and dry summer, with the company hit then by higher inbound logistics costs due to low river levels and volatility in raw material prices, which it was unable to fully pass on to customers, specifically in the Netherlands and Poland.

-The company said such developments had a major impact on underlying earnings before interest, taxes, depreciation, and amortization (EBITDA), which was lower than in 2017.
+Such developments had a major impact on underlying earnings before interest, taxes, depreciation, and amortization (EBITDA), which was lower than in 2017.

 “Due to a temporary unfavorable purchase position, we expect our 2019 first half year results to show a strong decline compared to the 2018 first half year results, we have confidence in the outlook thereafter."